 What Does Spray Foam Insulation Look Like?

-Spray foam insulation (commonly made of polyurethane) is applied wet and expands into thick foam that fits snugly in wall cavities, crevices, and gaps.
-It is usually white in color or a similar shade.
+Spray foam insulation (commonly made of polyurethane) is applied wet and expands into thick foam that fits snugly in wall cavities, crevices and gaps.
+It’s usually white or a similar shade.

 What Does Fiberglass Insulation Look Like?